INTERDISCIPLINARY URBAN RESEARCH

 THE STRINGS

-Understanding the boundaries that define the driver's physical silhouette in the city.
-To explore the perceptible characters, the speed-sensitive activities, and the cognitive dimensions of the driver formed by these boundaries.
+Understanding the boundaries that define the driver's physical silhouette within the city.
+Exploring the perceptible characteristics, speed-sensitive activities, and cognitive dimensions of the driver shaped by these boundaries.

 Who contains whom?
 Does the human contain the city, or does the city contain the human?
-To evaluate the dynamic relationship between the city and the driver following the fact that they contain, shape, and change each other.
+Evaluating the dynamic relationship between the city and the driver, recognizing how they contain, shape, and transform one another.

-Drawing, schematizing, and figurizing the body to transform all these complex relationships into a perceptible dimension, a simple shape.
-To create a simplified bodily schema for the driver, space, and city to see social connections.
+Drawing, schematizing, and visualizing the body to translate these complex relationships into a perceptible dimension—a simple form.
+Creating a simplified bodily schema for the driver, space, and city to reveal social connections.

-Seeing the strings that socially control the driver in the city—the strings they are also tied to in physical space—through the lens of an urban actor.
-Exploring spatial threads, bonds, and transitions based on movement through the car.
+Observing the strings that socially control the driver in the city—the same strings that bind them to physical space—through the perspective of an urban actor.
+Exploring spatial threads, bonds, and transitions as experienced through movement within the car.

 REMOVING FROM A WHOLE